-Now, it’s where changes in perspective and changes in behavior cross that things get a little tricky.
-The more you see of what you want—the more your perspective changes—the more your instincts tell you to zero in and find the right method to follow so you can reach and live by those values.
+The more you see of what you want—and the more your perspective changes—the more your instincts tell you to zero in and find the right method to follow.

-In one sense, you’ve already seen yourself become someone that won’t be satisfied with choices other than those you know the person you hope to become would make.
+You’ve already seen yourself start to become someone you know won’t be satisfied with choices other than those the person you hope to be would make.

-Addictions and other hindering forces actually push you to live in places and states where you should be afraid of how (and where) you’re living, and where you should be afraid to be what you’ve become.
+Addictions and other limiting forces push you to live in places and states where you should actually be afraid.

-A certain kid lies so much he can’t even tell he’s lying by the time he’s an adult.
+A certain kid lies so much he can’t even tell when he’s lying by the time he’s an adult.
 How much anxiety must someone in that state feel to always have to remember exactly who he’s told what to?
-What’s it like when the craziness sets in and sprouts from his unconsciousness, forcing him to reckon with the fact that he really can’t trust himself or his thoughts at all?
+What’s it like when he’s forced to reckon with the fact that he really can’t trust himself or his own thoughts at all?

-Does that seem like a fun way to live?
+Does that sound like a fun way to live?

 Here’s something I once wrote while high at the peak of my weed addiction:

-“This feeling I’ve gotten used to of being out on the streets with nowhere to go because I’m high and can’t go home . . . it really is the worst.
+“This feeling of being out on the streets with nowhere to go because I’m high and can’t go home . . . it really is the worst.
 And all these things I’m doing should make me paranoid.
-I’m driving around harsh cities with broken headlights I never fix; I could get pulled over at any moment, and my car is filled with paraphernalia.
+I mean, I’m driving around harsh cities with broken headlights I never fix; I could get pulled over at any moment, and my car is filled with paraphernalia.

-“I even get high all the time at work, no matter how much I tell myself not to.
+“I even get high all the time at work no matter how much I tell myself not to.
 It must be so obvious to everyone.
-I really don’t believe I’ll stick to anything I tell myself I should do.

-“How could you ever relax if you see the serious problems potentially caused by your actions?”
+“How could you ever relax if you can’t ignore the serious problems potentially caused by your actions?”

-Could I have ever really “gotten used” to spending countless hours out on the streets with nowhere to go because I was high (on a work day, at 34 years old) and couldn’t really go anywhere I knew (public or private)?
+Could I have ever gotten used to spending countless hours out on the streets with nowhere to go because I was high on a workday and couldn’t really be anywhere I knew, public or private?

-See enough of your values, and you know yourself; see enough of the consequences of all that hinders your values, and the prospect of living that way indefinitely becomes too much of a nightmare to endure.
+See enough of your values, and your next steps become clear; see enough of the consequences of what’s hindering your values, and the prospect of living that way indefinitely becomes too much of a nightmare to endure.

-That’s how you grow up so you can no longer keep putting off living the life you want.
+That’s how you can grow up and stop putting off the life you want.

-You fall in love with the person your values make you as they use you to bring themselves more into the world.
+You fall in love with the person your values make you as they use you to bring themselves more to life in the world.

 Going public with your real experience reveals and takes you to your current capacity so you can then grow beyond it.

-Now, seeing your current capacity isn’t fun, since it’s seeing your true limits and the consequences of every bad choice thus far.
-You don’t look so good (to yourself) at that point, and you can’t hide at all from what you see.
+No, seeing your current capacity isn’t fun at all, for it’s seeing your true limits and the consequences of every bad choice made thus far.
+You don’t look so good to yourself at that point, and there’s no longer any way to hide from what you see.

 Really Growing Up

-When it comes to perspective and maturity, you really don’t know what you’ve got till it’s gone, so hopefully getting older means coming to see more of how precious life is.
+When it comes to perspective and maturity, you really don’t know what you’ve got till it’s gone; so hopefully getting older means coming to see more of how precious life truly is.

-Adolescents basically have no responsibilities, as well as unlimited time and options, so they feel they can afford themselves at least a little self-destructiveness, selfishness, negativity…
+Adolescents basically have no responsibilities, as well as unlimited time and options, so they tend to feel they can afford themselves at least a little self-destructiveness, negativity, etc.

-I was watching this video of a Metallica show in Antarctica, and was so impressed by what the band had to say to the crowd, talking about how life is precious and how all those watching and listening should do something positive to make a difference.
+I was watching this video of a Metallica show in Antarctica, and was so impressed by what the band had to say to the crowd, talking about how life is a treasure, and how all those watching and listening should go do something positive to make a difference.

-Perspectives can change; they have to before life can.
+Perspectives can change, and they have to before our lives can.